East San Gabriel, CA Demographics

 A map of East San Gabriel's Population by Race

-Of the 1,611 places in California, East San Gabriel is the 326th most populous.
+East San Gabriel is ranked the 317th most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+East San Gabriel was ranked the 326th most populous place in the 2020 Census.

 East San Gabriel's White Population